 Graduate students are expected to enroll in graduate courses or thesis credit on the registration days designated in the WPI academic calendar.
-Registration on days not designated will result in additional fees (see Tuition and Fees, page 17).
+Registration on days not designated will result in additional fees.
 Registration is not complete until tuition has been paid in full.